 There are many ways to support and grow the Special Olympics Movement.

-For the past 50 years, the Special Olympics movement has had a major impact on the lives of people with and without intellectual disabilities, uniting Massachusetts communities by fostering a sense of goodwill and inclusion, all through the power of sports.
-There’s a way for everyone to get involved and celebrate the 50th anniversary of the Special Olympics Movement.
+For over 50 years, the Special Olympics movement has had a major impact on the lives of people with and without intellectual disabilities, uniting Massachusetts communities by fostering a sense of goodwill and inclusion, all through the power of sports.
+There’s a way for everyone to get involved.
 Select what you’re interested in below to find out more.